 We welcome you to The University of Georgia Trial Gardens!
 The Gardens trials the newest varieties of annuals from the top plant breeders from all over the world and puts perennials to the test to find those that stand up to southeastern heat and humidity.
 The Gardens at UGA is open all year and is a great source of ideas and information for students, gardeners and industry professionals.
 We invite you to visit anytime!

-Public Open House Winners are in!
+2017 Public Open House Winners.
 Click link to view PDF Top 10 Winners

 Also click the Rose Data link below to see complete 2016 rose data